cmsabreu/cmsabreu/README.md

 ### Hi there👋

-- 🌱 I’m currently taking a degree on Software Engineer on ISEL
+- 🌱 I’m currently taking a Software Engineer degree on ISEL